coding-to-music/coding-to-music/instructions.md

 (Link to his working repo)[https://github.com/thmsgbrt/thmsgbrt]

+GitHub recently released a feature that allows users to create a profile-level `README.md` file, that is displayed on your profile page, above repositories.

 - Create a new repo with the same name as your github name
 - Mine is coding-to-music/coding-to-music
 - If you check the box to have a Readme supplied you can see it in your profile immediately